Battle of the Scheldt: Background

 Following the Allied breakout after success in the battle of Normandy, they began a series of rapid advances into the Low Countries, far from their initial avenues of supply along the northern coast of France.
-By the fall of 1944, captured ports like Cherbourg were far away from the front line, stretching Allied supply lines and causing great logistical problems.
+By the autumn of 1944, captured ports like Cherbourg were far away from the front line, stretching Allied supply lines and causing great logistical problems.

 Antwerp is a deep-water inland port close to Germany.
 It is connected to the North Sea via the river Scheldt, which allows the passage of ocean-going ships.
 Following the destruction of Rotterdam in 1940, Antwerp was the largest surviving port in Western Europe, and the obvious choice to support an invasion of Germany.
 This had been recognized as early as December 1941, when the Anglo-American armies made their first plans for a European offensive.

-The White Brigade of the Belgian resistance seized the port of Antwerp before the Germans could destroy it as they were planning.
+The White Brigade of the Belgian resistance seized the port of Antwerp before the Germans could destroy it as they were planning to do.
 On 4 September, Antwerp was taken by the 11th Armoured Division with its harbour 90% intact.
 However, the Germans had heavily fortified Walcheren peninsula at the mouth of the Western Scheldt, establishing well dug-in artillery impervious to air attack and controlling access to the river.
 This made it impossible for Allied minesweepers to clear the river and open the port at Antwerp.
 As part of the Atlantic Wall, Walcheren peninsula was described as the "strongest concentration of defences the Nazis had ever constructed.